ADOPT A TREE Hawaii

 WWOOF Hawaii

 Ahu Lani Sanctuary is a host site for World Wide Opportunities on Organic Farms, under which we host and educate individuals who are interested in learning about organic farming and (in our case) native forest restoration.
-We have had around 20 individual students join us over the past 5 years, and many have become part of our
+We have had around 20 individual students join us over the past 5 years, and many have become part of our long-term ohana (family).

 PMKCA